rozsass/text-dev-editor/_pages/setup-stata.md

 ---
 permalink: /setup-stata/
+title: "How to set up your computer for Stata"
 excerpt: "Set up system, get Stata, create a project"
 author_profile: false
 redirect_from:
   - "/nmp/"
   - "/nmp.html"
 ---

-# How to set up your computer for Stata

 ## Code language versions
 1. **Stata** -- We used v15.1, but all code should work for versions above 13.0.
 We saved data in the Stata 13 version.